joysmith/c-/2 Intermediate.md

 int main(){

-  // every variable has an address int number = 10;
+    // every variable has an address
+    int number = 10;
+    cout << number << endl;

-  // how to print memory address of number variable using '&' i.e address of operator cout << &number;
+    // how to print memory address of number variable using '&' i.e address of operator cout << &number << endl;

     // how to initialize null-pointer
     // a null-pointer is a pointer that doesn't point to anything
     // int* ptr = nullptr;

     // how to declare integer pointer and store address int* ptr = &number;

     // how to access data at target memory location, using indirection/de-reference operator cout << *ptr << endl;

     // how to print address of pointed variable cout << ptr << endl;

     // how to change data at target memory location, using indirection/d-reference operator *ptr = 20;

     cout << number;

     return 0;
 }

 /* output
-0x116a1ffe140x116a1ffe14
 10
+0xd9eabffbb4
+10
+0xd9eabffbb4
 20
 */
 ```